zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-websphere.md

 See [Installing a Liferay-Tomcat Bundle](../installing-a-liferay-tomcat-bundle.md) to learn more about available Liferay DXP downloads.

-The [`LIFERAY_HOME` directory](../../reference/liferay-home.md) is where Liferay DXP stores and manages files and folders required to function.
-On WebSphere, the `LIFERAY_HOME` directory is typically `[Install Location]/WebSphere/AppServer/profiles/[your-profile]/liferay`.
+The [`LIFERAY_HOME` folder](../../reference/liferay-home.md) is where Liferay DXP stores and manages files and folders required to function.
+On WebSphere, the `LIFERAY_HOME` folder is typically `[Install Location]/WebSphere/AppServer/profiles/[your-profile]/liferay`.

 Here are the basic steps for installing DXP on WebSphere: